Renesas-SST/rz-build-scripts/ubuntu/docs/ubuntu_lxde/README.md

-# Ubuntu Core System development on RZG2L SBC board #
+# Ubuntu LXDE System development on RZG2L SBC board #
 This is the quick startup guide for RZG2L SBC board (hereinafter referred to as `RZG2L-SBC`) to develop on Ubuntu LXDE (with Desktop environment support).

 The following sections will describe how to build this custom Ubuntu Core image and set up the development environment for the RZG2L-SBC.